karthik-vi/scaffolding3_startup/README.md

 ## 🎯 Assignment Overview

-You'll build a web service that:
+Built a web service that:
 - Fetches text from Project Gutenberg URLs
 - Cleans and preprocesses the text
 - Provides statistical analysis